postgresml/korvus/README.md

 # Korvus

-*One query to rule them all*
+*One query to rule them all, One query to find them, One query to bring them all and in the context bind them*

-Korvus is an open-source search SDK that unifies the entire RAG pipeline in a single query.
-Built for PostgreSQL and available in Python, JavaScript, C, and Rust, Korvus leverages the power of SQL to deliver high-performance, customizable search capabilities.
+Korvus is a search SDK that unifies the entire RAG pipeline in a single database query.
+Built on top of Postgres with bindings for Python, JavaScript and Rust, Korvus delivers high-performance, customizable search capabilities with minimal infrastructure concerns.

 <details open>
 <summary><b>📕 Table of Contents</b></summary>